zenofile/bfrg/README.md

-SAFE_DELETE=1               # use *shred* before deleting temporary files, recommended if SAFE_TMP is on a harddisk DATA_REDUNDANCY=5           # add 5% recovery data VERBOSE=1                   # be verbose by default FAIL_SILENTLY=0             # prompt user by default if the script encounters an error SAFE_TMP='/tmp'             # directory used for creating the archive
+SAFE_DELETE=1               # use *shred* before deleting temporary files, recommended if SAFE_TMP is on a harddisk DATA_REDUNDANCY=5           # add 5% recovery data VERBOSE=1                   # be verbose by default NON_INTERACTIVE=0           # prompt user by default if the script encounters an error ERROR_ABORT=0               # stop processing any further targets if encountering an error in non-interactive mode SAFE_TMP='/tmp'             # directory used for creating the archive

 EXCLUDE_LIST=( 'System Volume Information' '*~' '#*#' '.#*' 'tmp' '.tmp' '.nv' 'GPUCache' '.ccache' '.cache' '.var' )